Francis Gallery has launched an online platform, with a focus on limited edition artistic reproductions of original fine art.

 The online gallery includes a photographic series by Matthew Johnson; Chinese ink and watercolour paintings by Spencer Fung; ink line drawings by Romy Northover; sculpture by Mari-Ruth Oda and Korean ceramics by Kim Sang-In.
 For more information, please see our shop page.

-Francis Gallery will be launching a permanent site in central Bath, England, in February 2019.
+Francis Gallery will be launching a permanent site in central Bath, England, in Spring 2019.

 The space is within the expansive ground floor of a Georgian town house, with original floor boards throughout, and filled with natural light.